charmoniumQ/PROBE/docs/publications/benchmark_suite/README.md

 ## Rapid Review

-We preformed a rapid review to identify the research state-of-the-art tools for automatic system-level provenance.
+We performed a rapid review to identify the research state-of-the-art tools for automatic system-level provenance.

 Rapid Reviews are a lighter-weight alternative to systematic literature reviews with a focus on timely feedback for decision-making.
 Schünemann and Moja [@schunemannReviewsRapidRapid2015] show that Rapid Reviews can yield substantially similar results to a systematic literature review, albeit with less detail.